-In the normal course of grant administration, the DCD and its subrecipients may receive personally identifiable information (PII), such as names, maiden names, addresses, Social Security numbers, place of birth, income verification documents (such as bank account information), disability, employment, or criminal status, educational transcripts and more from applicants and/or beneficiaries that alone or when combined may be used to trace an individual's identity or create risk for misuse.
+In the normal course of grant administration, HHS and its Subrecipients may receive personally identifiable information (PII), such as names, maiden names, addresses, Social Security numbers, place of birth, income verification documents (such as bank account information), disability, employment, or criminal status, educational transcripts and more from applicants and/or beneficiaries that alone or when combined may be used to trace an individual's identity or create risk for misuse.

-In accordance with 24 CFR 570.502(a), and 2 CFR Part 200.303e, § 200.79 - 200.82, the City and its subrecipients must take reasonable measures to safeguard protected personally identifiable information (PII) and other information that HUD or other federal, state, local or tribal law dictates as sensitive.
-The City and its subrecipients must ensure compliance with applicable Federal, state, local, and tribal laws regarding privacy and obligations of confidentiality.
+In accordance with 24 CFR 570.502(a), and 2 CFR Part 200.303e, § 200.79 - 200.82, HHS and its Subrecipients must take reasonable measures to safeguard protected personally identifiable information (PII) and other information that HUD or other federal, state, local or tribal law dictates as sensitive.
+HHS and its Subrecipients must ensure compliance with applicable Federal, state, local, and tribal laws regarding privacy and obligations of confidentiality.

-CDBG and CDBG activities most likely to result in the DCD or subrecipient receipt of PII include: housing, direct emergency assistance, small business assistance, and public services.
-DCD and its subrecipients must take the following steps to protect personal identifiable information:
+CDBG and CDBG activities most likely to result in HHS or Subrecipient receipt of PII include: housing, direct emergency assistance, small business assistance, and public services.
+HHS and its Subrecipients must take the following steps to protect personal identifiable information: